kellsaro/genome_challenge_validations/README.md

 # Solution

 The proposed solution tries to mimic the way ActiveRecord::Validations works.
+This solution was implemented with Ruby 3.

 ## Validator class hierarchy